Adding or removing ETS forest land

 If you don't have a RealMe account, you'll be given the chance to set one up when you try to log in.

-Follow these steps when adding or removing CAAs from the ETS.
+Follow these steps to add or remove CAAs from the ETS.

 1. Complete the relevant application form